GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 There are three terms that are closely related for dealing with data you upload and access: API, endpoint, and data source.

-* A __data source__ is the content you upload or access, typically a spreadsheet.
+* A *data source* is the content you upload or access, typically a spreadsheet.
-* An __API__ refers to machine readable data published with defined parameters and options for communicating with the information.
-[John: add link to Section 2]
+* An *API* refers to machine readable data published with defined parameters and options for communicating with the information.
-* An __endpoint__ is a name for a specific API.
+* An *endpoint* is a name for a specific API.

 For example, when you upload a spreadsheet of information about tariffs, the information in the spreadsheet is the data source.
 When it is uploaded into the Digital Services Platform, it is an API (because it’s accessible in a machine-readable format).
-The endpoint is the specific location, such as www.trade.gov/tariffs.
+The endpoint is the specific location, such as [www.trade.gov/tariffs](www.trade.gov/tariffs).

 In general, when you upload data sources (the content in spreadsheets) to the Digital Services Platform, they become APIs (data published in a machine-readable format).
 Each individual API is an endpoint.

-#### What are APIs?
+###### What are APIs?

 APIs (application programming interfaces) are programmed sets of requirements that describe how one application can talk to another application.
 APIs give you a defined set of parameters and options that let you do things such as provide input to a system, search for information within the system, and extract information meeting specific criteria from the system.

 More importantly, APIs provide you with limited access to a system’s internal features and functions without requiring you to be familiar with all aspects of the system necessary to program things yourself.
 APIs are very convenient.
 They save you a lot of time by providing a prepogrammed set of commonly-used options.

-For additional information about how APIs are used, visit the APIs in Government site.
+For additional information about how APIs are used, visit the [APIs in Government](https://www.digitalgov.gov/2013/04/30/apis-in-government/) site.

-#### What do the ITA’s APIs do?
+###### What do the ITA’s APIs do?
 The APIs for the ITA’s Data Services Platform provides direct access to authoritative information on U.S. exporting and international trade.

 This data and information is intended specifically for public use and dissemination.
 In fact, the ITA publishes information that is targeted specifically to U.S. businesses looking to export their products and services overseas.
 Trade experts from ITA and from Trade Promotion Coordinating Committee (TPCC) agencies produce the wide spectrum of available data.